Group formation with network constraints: Dynamic Group Formation Game

 This is true regardless of how many {}``large'' groups (groups with more than one individual) there are.
 Thus, the second group forms when there are 83 individuals and one group of 17, the third group forms when there are 69 individuals and two groups of size 17, and so on.
 The last group forms when there are 15 individuals and five groups of size 17.

 This sixth group is the final group that will ever form.
-Individuals may (and indeed, will) move between the existing groups, but no new group will ever form.
+Individuals may (and indeed, will) move between the existing groups, but no new group will ever form, because no individual finds it advantageous to move to a group of size 1.
 The individuals will stop moving when all six groups are approximately the same size--namely, in the configuration with two groups of size 16 and four groups of size 17: $\left\langle 16,16,17,17,17,17\right\rangle $.
-As predicted by Theorem \ref{thm:worst possible eq}, this is the stable group arrangement with the lowest possible social welfare value.
-Note also that at no point did we specify the order of play--thus, the players will reach the arrangement $\left\langle 16,16,17,17,17,17\right\rangle $ regardless of their order of motion. \end{example}
+As predicted by Theorem \ref{thm:number seq eq}, this is the stable group arrangement with the lowest possible social welfare value.
+Note also that at no point did we specify the order of play--thus, the players will reach the arrangement $\left\langle 16,16,17,17,17,17\right\rangle $ regardless of their order of motion.